mozilla/mozjpeg/README-mozilla.txt

 Boolean Extension Parameters Supported by mozjpeg
 -------------------------------------------------

-* JBOOLEAN_USE_MOZ_DEFAULTS (default: TRUE)
-  This parameter controls the behavior of the jpeg_set_defaults() function and should thus be set prior to calling that function.
-If this parameter is TRUE, then jpeg_set_defaults() will configure the library to use the mozjpeg defaults (which will enable settings that increase the compression ratio as much as possible, at the expense of increased encoding time.)
-If this parameter is FALSE, then jpeg_set_defaults() will configure the library to use the libjpeg[-turbo] defaults (baseline entropy coding, no mozjpeg extensions enabled.)

 * JBOOLEAN_OPTIMIZE_SCANS (default: TRUE)
   Specifies whether scan parameters should be optimized.
 Parameter optimization is done as in jpgcrush. jpeg_simple_progression() should be called